Variational approach to photonic quantum circuits via the parameter shift rule: Introduction

 One of the principal challenges of the VQA is the application of the classical optimizer to the quantum circuit.
 Indeed, many classical optimisation algorithms are based on the estimation of the cost function gradient through the use of the finite difference method, in which derivatives are replaced by differences between function evaluations at nearby points, that are distant by a small amount $\varepsilon \ll 1$.
-While for numerical algorithms fully running on classical hardware this is a feasible approach, such a task becomes unpractical in the case of noisy quantum devices.
+While for numerical algorithms fully running on classical hardware this is a feasible approach, such a task becomes impractical in the case of noisy quantum devices.
 Indeed, in the latter case it is necessary to find a value of $\varepsilon$ small enough to provide a good approximation of the derivative, while being at the same time large enough so that the signal-to-noise ratio of the derivative estimation is small.
 One of the possible solutions to solve such an intrinsic problem of derivatives calculations is given by the use of gradient-free optimization algorithms.
 Here only the comparison of the function value at relatively distant points and a heuristic on how to search the minimum are required.
 Many experimental implementations of VQAs in photonic platforms which can be found in the literature have relied on such gradient-free approaches \cite{Santagati2018, Paesani2017, hoch2024variational, Jaek2019, Maring2024}.
 In the circuit-based quantum computing paradigm a different solution has been developed, known as \textit{parameter shift rule} \cite{schuld2019evaluating, mitarai2018quantum, Wierichs2022}.
 This method provides an unbiased estimation of the derivatives of a function, i.e. without approximations, by evaluating the function on a set of distant points and thus enabling the evaluation of derivatives on noisy quantum hardware.
 This is possible since it can be shown that the output probabilities of a quantum circuit are trigonometric functions of the variational parameters, thus allowing the calculation of derivatives by evaluating the functions at points distant multiples of $\pi$.
-A first approach to the parameter shift rule for photonic architectures can be found in Ref. \cite{Cimini2024}.
+While the parameter shift rule has already been developed in a circuit-based approach, its translation to a photonic scenario poses some challenges, and is in principle associated to additional overheads in terms of number of ancillary modes and photons.
+This motivates the need to derive a general parameter shift rule that is conceived to operate natively for photonic systems.
+A first approach to the parameter shift rule for photonic architectures can be found in Ref. \cite{Cimini2024} and a similar result were found in \cite{Gan2022} applied to the expressiveness of photonic circuits for machine learning applications.